How to Care for Your Dental Health in Menopause

 Use Mouthwash

-You see a lot of mouthwash ads online, but do you use one at home?
-Many women do not know about the benefits of mouthwash for dental health.
-It works in three ways.
-First, it helps protect your enamel by reducing the amount of acid you have in the mouth.
-Second, it enables you to clean the areas of your mouth that are hard to reach with a toothbrush.
+Mouthwash helps protect your enamel by reducing the amount of acid you have in the mouth.
+It also enables you to clean the areas of your mouth that are hard to reach with a toothbrush.
 And third, it gives your teeth minerals, which you might not have gotten from the toothpaste.

 Visit Your Dentist